PhantomChain/docs/docs/cookbook/usage-guides/how-to-use-ark-desktop-wallet.md

 ##### Currency

 PhantomClient is automatically set to USD.
-If you want the PhantomClient to display ZINCs current exchange rate with your preferred currency (if available) you can change it so it appears by default on the homescreen and within your wallet.
+If you want the PhantomClient to display XPHs current exchange rate with your preferred currency (if available) you can change it so it appears by default on the homescreen and within your wallet.

 1. From the homescreen or within your wallet the ribbon along the top of the client remains stationary.
 There is a gear icon for settings.
 Select it.